top of page

 Dog Walking Over Cavaletti Rails

-Floor Exercises
+Therapeutic Exercises

-Floor exercises are an essential part of veterinary rehabilitation, helping pets recover from injuries, surgeries, and neurological conditions.
+Therapeutic exercises are an essential part of veterinary rehabilitation, helping pets recover from injuries, surgeries, and neurological conditions.
 These exercises focus on improving mobility, strength, coordination, and balance while being low-impact to prevent strain.
 Some of the more common exercises in passive range of motion (PROM), weight shifting, sit-to-stands, Cavaletti rails, balance boards and discs, and assisted standing/walking.

 Commonly Treated Conditions